whos4n3/bjj-brain/docs/ideas.md

  - There should be a system to know what will work in certain situations and there should be enough intellegience in the game where people can start defending with specifics like under hooks or putting a knee shield in etc
  - the game finishes when someone finishes the other by choke or joint locks

+- The cards should have the youtube video thumbnail as the main pic when seen and when you click on it it should have the vid then a brief description and then step by step instructions below that.